 In most cases, Disability Rights NJ operates under a model of self-advocacy.
 We empower parents and students with disabilities by providing advice to address their concerns or obstacles with the school district under the IDEA, Section 504, disciplinary concerns, and HIB.
 Our Special Education Team wants to ensure families obtain the educational support and tools they need for their children with disabilities to succeed to their full potential.
 This can include brief advice or consultation, resources, sample forms and letters, and best practices for gathering information or documentation.
 We also have training webinars and recordings on common obstacles in special education offered throughout the year.

 In limited situations, Disability Rights NJ might represent clients in a variety of formal proceedings.
 The formal proceedings can include mediation, due process, complaint investigations, and systemic litigation.
 Applicable grants and funding from private donors allow Disability Rights NJ to continue to offer legal services to families in special education matters.
+As of January 2022, our special education team has special funding to focus specifically on transition planning and services for students with disabilities aged 14-22.
+Transition planning and services are meant to prepare students for life after high school and can include things like life skills, postsecondary education, and vocational education.
+Transition planning and services may be provided by the school in conjunction with other state agencies like the Division of Vocational Rehabilitation Services (DVRS).
+For our transition work, our special education team follows the same model of self-advocacy with the potential for representation at formal proceedings.

 The Special Education Team participates in a variety of state-wide work groups and national organizations.
 Through these work groups and organizations, Disability Rights NJ works tirelessly to improve laws, regulations, policies, and practices that impact students with disabilities.